arnobl/structural-typing-examples/README.md

-Examples in various object-oriented programming languages about how structural typing (and duck-typing) is supported.
+Examples in various object-oriented programming languages about how structural typing is supported.
 Solutions with languages that do not support structural typing are also detailed with a workaround solution (e.g., using an adapter).

 Contributions (pull requests) are welcome.

 ## Contribute

+Contributions with languages having some support of structural typing are preferred.
+The examples must use explicit structural typing features provided by the language (e.g., a Java solution using reflexivity will not be accepted).

 Please follow this format (take a look at the existing solutions):
 - a folder with the name of the programming language;